tum-ens/pyGRETA/doc/user_manual.rst

 Regression
 ^^^^^^^^^^
-Once a set of time series for different settings (hub heights for wind technologies, orientations for solar PV) is generated, the :mod:`regression` module allows the user to find a combination of settings and quantiles in order to match a known FLH value and a given (typical) time series.
+Once a set of time series for different settings (hub heights for wind technologies, orientations for solar PV) is generated, the :mod:`lib.regression` module allows the user to find a combination of settings and quantiles in order to match a known FLH value and a given (typical) time series.
 The output is a set of regression coefficients that should be multiplied with the time series.

 Example: